Blue Grotto Malta is located on the southeast of the island. A destination visited by around 100,000 visitors a year.

 This location is highly popular due to the grotto caves which can be accessed only by a boat.
 There is a 20-minute boat trip that is worth taking.

-Apart from the boat trip, this location is very popular for diving and snorkelling.
+Apart from the boat trip, this location is very popular for diving and snorkeling.

 Boat trips are done everyday, always depending on the weather.